 With copy semantics, both the LOB locator and LOB value are logically copied during insert, update, or assignment operations.
 This ensures that each table cell or each variable containing a LOB, holds a unique LOB instance.

 With reference semantics, only the LOB locator is copied during insert operations.
-Note that update operations do not apply to external LOBs because external LOBs are read-only as described in "External LOBs and the BFILE Data Type".
+(Note that update operations do not apply to external LOBs as external LOBs are read-only.
+This is explained in more detail later in this section.)

 |SQL Data Type||Description|

 Stores any kind of data in binary format.
 Typically used for multimedia data such as images, audio, and video.

 Stores string data in the database character set format.
 Used for large strings or documents that use the database character set exclusively.
 Characters in the database character set are in a fixed width format.

 Stores string data in National Character Set format.
 Used for large strings or documents in the National Character Set.
 Supports characters of varying width format.